 There are plenty of wine pairing options for chili, especially if you prefer red wines.
-Shoot for a red that strikes a good balance between acidity and tannin content and is medium- to full-bodied.
+Shoot for a red that strikes a good balance between acidity and tannin content and is medium to full-bodied.
 Consider a malbec, shiraz, tempranillo, or select cabernet sauvignons.
-These specific red wine varietals can handle the meat, tomatoes, and bit of traditional chili spice that includes cumin and chiles.
+These specific red wine varietals can handle the meat, tomatoes, and the traditional chili spice that includes cumin and chiles.

 A white wine fan would do well with a chilled off-dry German or Alsace Riesling or even a balanced sparkling wine like cava, where the bubbles can help cut the spice.
 Finally, dry rosé is a viable chili pairing option, especially if you aren't into a full-on red and don't think fresh and light white wines are good chili contenders.

 Chili is a very hearty meal and there's a lot going on flavor-wise, so it is best to do the exact opposite with cocktails.
 Simple mixed drinks that are light in flavor, tall, and refreshing make the best match with chili.
 They don't compete with the complexity of the food and help you wash it down, which is certainly necessary if you like the spicier adaptation.
 Fitting drinks include the ever-refreshing Pimm's Cup, the whiskey-based Presbyterian, and if your chili is spicy, the Paloma, with its tequila base and soothing grapefruit soda.